-A painting activity is a sure-fire way to engage toddlers in hands-on fun and learning and makes for a perfect Fall or Halloween actvity for toddlers.
+A painting activity is a sure-fire way to engage toddlers in hands-on fun and learning and makes for a perfect Fall or Halloween activity for toddlers.
 Get a little messy with this pumpkin painting activity kids will love.

 Painting with Pumpkins Toddler Activity

 Fall is all about the pumpkins, and there are so many ways to enjoy them.
-Kids love choosing the biggest one at the farmer’s market, and carving a spooky face.
+Kids love choosing the biggest one at the farmer’s market and carving a spooky face.
 We have previously made pumpkin prints using apples, but this one uses real pumpkins which makes it a lot of fun!

 Pumpkins are also fun to explore in crafts and activities.
 Using part of the pumpkin as a painting tool combines a fun painting activity with exploring nature during the fall season.
+After this, you should try our easy yarn pumpkin craft too!

 What you need for this painting with pumpkins toddler activity